google/badwolf/docs/bql.md

 BQL currently supports three statements for data querying and manipulation in
 graphs:

+* _Create_: Creates a new graph in the store you are connected to.
+* _Drop_: Drops an existing graph in the store you are connected to.
 * _Select_: Allows querying data form one or more graphs.
 * _Insert_: Allows inserting data form one or more graphs.
 * _Delete_: Allows deleting data form one or more graphs.